MODriscoll/modsBootstrap/README.md

 TODO List:
 - Fix up shader class create method, so any type of shader (mdShaderType) can be passed in
+- Fix up Input class and make it much neater and tidy.
+Maybe move into window wrapper?
 - Make window wrapper so more than one window can be active at a time
 - Input class that is an extension (not derived) for the window wrapper so the window wrapper is cluttered.
 The input class should handle all input and allow bindings of actions and axes